peercoin/FindstakeJS/README.md

 The floating stakemodifier (introduced in v.05)
 ----------

  As mentioned above, the  hash  is calculated  on  static  data.
 In short it means that it is possible to calculate when a stake can be found at a future point of time.
 This includes years into the future.
-This have lead to discussions about a so-called long range attack.
+This has led to discussions about a so-called long range attack.
  To counter this long range attack, peercoin will be using a floating stakemodifier, making the hash calculation  dependend on less static data..... that changes once in a while.
 The new protocol with floating modifier allows findstakejs to calculate up to 1,830,080 seconds (21 days) ahead of last known block.

 Have fun!